sbrunner/scan-to-paperless/README.md

 2. After the process do his first pass you will have images with lines and numbers.
    The lines represent the detected potential split of the image, the length indicate the strength of the detection.
-   In your config you will have somthing like:
+   In your config you will have something like:

 ```
 assisted_split: